EVENTTY/EVENTTY.github.io/_pages/services.md

 <br>

-- Meeting your music requirements is easily achieved by a free **face-to-face, video, or phone consultation** to outline the finer details of your event in person
+- **Personalised** and free consultations in person, via video call, or over the phone to discuss your event's music needs.

-- **Song selection** is made as easy as possible!
-We're flexible, so it's as simple as sending us an email outlining your favourite songs, or linking us to your playlist on your preferred music streaming service (Spotify, Apple Music, Google Play, or other)
+- **Song selection** means you can choose your favorite songs by emailing us or sharing your playlist from Spotify, Apple Music, Google Play, or other platforms.

-- Our **music library** is comprised of over _15, 000 songs_, and we take special care to make sure they are edited free of explicit content to keep things family-friendly if need be
+- Our **music library** allows you to enjoy access to over 15,000 edited songs in our music library, ensuring a family-friendly atmosphere.

-- **Song requests** are up to your discretion, which gives _you_ the power to decide what wants to be heard at your event.
-We expect that your guests will appreciate a personalised touch to the music, but we also respect that the music be tailored to _your taste_
+- **Song requests** are up to you, which means you have full control over the music, allowing you to curate the mood of your event to your liking.

-- With equipment setup and testing completed prior to your guests' arrival, you can rest assured knowing there will be **no nasty surprises** on your special night
+- **Rest assured** with our equipment set up and tested before your guests arrive, guaranteeing a smooth event without any unexpected issues.